jhotmann/node-rename-cli/README.md

 RegEx:

- When you specify a RegEx pattern with the --r option, the regular expression will be run against the original file name and the first match will be used to replace {{r}} in the output file name.
+ When you specify a RegEx pattern with the -r option, the regular expression will be run against the original file name and the first match will be used to replace {{r}} in the output file name.
 If the regular expression fails to match, and empty string will be returned.